 If you would rather shop than create, the Appalachian Arts Craft Center has got you covered.
 Their gift shop offers a wide array of handmade and unique gifts from local artisans.
 Beautiful handmade quilts, one-of-a-kind jewelry, paintings and more!
 It's a great place to find that hard to shop for person in your family the perfect gift.

 Membership to the center is available, however not required.
-To learn more about the perks of becoming a member, click here.

 Are you an artist or crafter?
 Consider going through the jury process to sell your craft at the Appalachian Arts Craft Center.
-Click here to learn more about the process.

 March - December: Monday - Saturday 10 am - 6 pm Sunday 1 pm - 5 pm